One common concern about vegan diets is whether they provide your body with all the vitamins and minerals it needs.

 SUMMARYIodine plays an important role in your thyroid function and metabolism.
 Vegans not getting enough iodine from seaweed or iodized salt should consider taking an iodine supplement.

-Iron is a nutrient used to make new DNA and red blood cells, as well as carry oxygen in the blood.
+Iron is a nutrient used to make new DNA and red blood cells and carry oxygen in the blood.
 It’s also needed for energy metabolism (45Trusted Source).

 Too little iron can lead to anemia and symptoms like fatigue and decreased immune function.